kslong/kred/README.md

 exposure time.

-Note - At present this routine does not use the field centers defined in the .config file, but takes the center of all of the images in a tile to be the center of the swarp field.
+Note - Normally, this routine does uses the field centers defined in the .config file.
+There is an optional switch which will center on the mean position of the various images (from all filters) which was what was done for the first data release

  When run without the -bsub flag, the routine creates directories in DECam\_SWARP and sets up the inputs so the files which will be 'swarp'ed come from the subdirctories of DECam\_CCD.

 * Swarp.py -  The purpose of Swarp.py